SUSTech-ISACG-Association/Kanagawa_DNA_Storage/doc/report.typ

 In this project, the following contributors made significant contributions:

 - Site Fan: Responsible for the backend implementation, including the C++ encoder and decoder logic; documentation.
-- Jiachen Xiao: Responsible for the frontend implementation, including the Python2  decoding process; documentation.
+- Jiachen Xiao: Responsible for the frontend implementation, including the C++ decoding process; documentation.